shengaopku/shengaopku.github.io/_pages/service.md

 20. ACL NUSE Workshop Program committee 2020
 21. Journal of Information Processing and Management (IPM) Reviewer from 2019 to now
 22. Neurocomputing Reviewer from 2020 to now
+23. IEEE Transactions on Audio, Speech and Language Processing Reviewer from 2023 to now